Adittt17/text_summarization/README.md

 - **Model Type**: `t5-small`
 - **Fine-tuning Dataset**: [alexfabbri/multi_news](https://huggingface.co/datasets/alexfabbri/multi_news)
 - **File Format**: The model is saved as an `.h5` file in this repository.

+## Performance

+The model was trained and evaluated with the following performance metrics:

+- **Training Accuracy**: `0.9048`
+- **Validation Accuracy**: `0.9227`

+> Note: These accuracy values are based on sequence-level metrics and may vary depending on evaluation setup.

 ## Fine-Tuning Documentation